Minee-Liane-Choi/MineeChoiLab/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

-Our research portfolio encompasses a diverse array of subjects, ranging from molecular biology, physiology, and medicine to neurophysics and artificial intelligence.
+Our research portfolio encompasses a diverse array of subjects, ranging from neurophysiology, molecular biology, medicine to neurophysics and artificial intelligence.
 Updates on our current projects and forthcoming initiatives will be regularly posted on this page.

 {% include search-box.html %}